kouk/homebrew-tme/README.md

 To simplify operation tasks, all TME components are by default installed to same directory, `/opt/trend/tme`.
 On the contrary, Homebrew will install each package to individual and isolated folder called *Keg*.
 The formula will configure *Keg* as the installation `PREFIX` during package building.
 Since we still wish to separate TME components, they will no longer reside in same `PREFIX`.

 ### Will not use launchd to manage daemons

 On Mac [launchd][launchd](8) is used to manage services, which is essentially a replacement for `init.d` scripts on Linux.
-However, since we usually running TME on Mac for development/demonstration purposes only, there is no need to launch TME daemons everytime.
+However, since we usually run TME on Mac for development/demonstration purposes only, there is no need to launch TME daemons everytime.
 Instead, the formula will provide easy command line scripts to initiate/terminate TME environment.

 [brew]: http://mxcl.github.com/homebrew/